Jimmy Carter

 Atlanta

-Jimmy Carter Statue, Georgia State Capitol grounds, Atlanta, Georgia
+Jimmy Carter Statue, Georgia Capitol, Atlanta, Georgia

 Paying my respects to Rosalynn Carter as she lies in repose at the Jimmy Carter Library (Nov.
 27, 2023)